Curriculum Notes Year 8

 Resources and Information

-The emphasis will be very much on the dual disciplines of essay writing and source analysis skills, as these are the skills required to succeed at GCSE History.
-The students will study the same period of History covered for a portion of their GCSE course; however, Year 8 gives a detailed introduction to a broad range of topics such as The Tudors, and therefore provides the student will a foundational understanding of potential GCSE topics.
+The students will study the same period of History covered for a portion of their GCSE course; however, Year 8 gives a detailed introduction to a broad range of topics such and therefore provides the student will a foundational understanding of potential GCSE topics.
 Whereas at GCSE level the student must undertake a ‘British Depth Study’, for example, ‘Early Elizabethan England 1558-1588′, and investigate the topic in far greater depth.
-Therefore, this academic year enables them to begin their GCSE course (in 2024) with a sound grasp of the topic and concepts involved.
+Therefore, this academic year enables them to begin their GCSE course (in 2026) with a sound grasp of the topic and concepts involved.
 The same analytical skills learnt at Key Stage 3 History apply to the historical sources tackled at GCSE level, but the calibre of response will be expected to be higher.

 The History Department is fortunate to be well provisioned.
 Relevant digital clips, up to date textbooks, bespoke PowerPoints and various worksheets will all be utilised in the learning process, as well as personal devices.
-Information pertaining to many of the topics covered can be found on the VLE.
+Information pertaining to many of the topics covered can be found on the VLE

 Geography